 If you have a court ordered, indefinite suspension, then you must contact the court that has suspended you to determine who to satisfy their requirements.
 The BMV will not accept documentation on lifting a court-ordered suspension from a driver.
 The BMV will only accept documentation from the court, so contacting them before you call the BMV’s Contact Center should be your first priority.
 If you have an administrative (BMV) suspension, then you should review your ODR to determine how to satisfy those requirements.

-All insurance reinstatement fees must be paid in full.
-The exact dollar amount is listed in your Reinstatement Requirements section of your ODR, along with your reinstatement fee access code.
-You can pay your reinstatement fees by logging into your myBMV.com account.
-You may also pay by phone by using the access code found on your notice by calling 888-692-6841, and select option #3, or by mail using the reinstatement coupon in the Reinstatement notice.
+All reinstatement fees and/or tickets associated with the court in the county in which you received your ticket need to be paid to that court.
+You may pay reinstatement fees associated with the BMV online at myBMV.com, by mail or by phone at 888-692-6841.
+The exact dollar amount is listed on your Reinstatement Requirements section of your Official Driving Record, along with your reinstatement fee access code.
+You will need your access code.
+Choose option 2, then option 1.
+You may also pay by mail using the reinstatement coupon in the Reinstatement Notice.
 If you do not have your reinstatement coupon, then you may download the Reinstatement Fee Submission Form from the BMV’s website.

-Unless your driver’s license is expired, revoked, or invalidated, your driver’s license will be reinstated after all requirements listed on your ODR have been satisfied.
-You may monitor your license status by periodically reviewing your ODR on myBMV.com free of charge.
-If your driver’s license was taken by law enforcement as a part of your suspension, then you will need to visit a BMV branch or order a replacement driver’s license by logging into myBMV.com account.
+Please allow 24-48 hours for electronic submission for insurance to clear.
+Depending on how the ticket or court order was sent to the BMV, please allow up to 14 days from the day it was received for processing.
+You can check the status anytime on your myBMV.com account or by calling 888-692-6841 and pressing option 1, then option 1 again.
+You will need your Indiana driver’s license or ID number, the last 4 digits of your Social Security number and the zip code the BMV has on file for you.
+Unless your driver’s license is expired, revoked, or invalidated, your driver’s license will be reinstated after all requirement listed on your Official Driving Record have been processed and satisfied.
+You may monitor your license status by periodically reviewing your Official Driving Record on myBMV.com free of charge.
+If your driver’s license was taken by law enforcement as a part of your suspension, then you will need to visit a BMV branch or you may be eligible to order a replacement driver’s license by logging on to your myBMV.com account.